BrianMacIntosh/alexa-skill-test-framework/README.md

 ## alexaTest.initialize(index, version, appId, userId)
 Initializes the test framework.
 Must be called before generating requests or running any tests.
 * `index`: The object containing your skill's 'handler' method.
 Must define a method called `handler(event, context, callback)`, which runs the skill.
+  * The test framework passes 'true' as a fourth parameter to the handler.
+Obviously this should be used sparingly, if at all.
 * `version`: A string representing the version of the skill to use. //TODO: test
 * `appId`: The Skill's app ID.
 Looks like "amzn1.ask.skill.00000000-0000-0000-0000-000000000000".
 * `userId`: The Amazon User ID to test with.
 Looks like "amzn1.ask.account.LONG_STRING".